-Potential and emerging risks identified by the functional units, and the adequacy of the control measures and mitigating strategies they devise, are reported to and discussed at the Risk Committee, which decides on appropriate follow-up actions.
+Potential and emerging risks identified by the business units, and the adequacy of the control measures and mitigating strategies they devise, are reviewed and reported at the Risk Committee, which decides on appropriate follow-up actions.

 Internal audit

 The Internal Audit Division of the HKMA independently assesses the adequacy and effectiveness of governance, risk management and control processes of different functional units, and advises on areas for improvement.